Answered By: Sanya Baker

 Live Chat

-AUT Library's chat service is open:
+AUT Library's live chat service is open during semester:

 Monday - Friday : 9am - 8pm